RightToAskOrg/righttoask-docs/index.md

 Parliament is meant to represent the people, but it does not always work as well as it should.
-Citizens want more input into the functions of government between elections; parliamentarians, conversely, often struggle to understand what their constituents want and how to represent them.
+Citizens want more input into the functions of government between elections; parliamentarians, conversely, often struggle with a deluge of messages that don't give a clear picture of what their constituents want or how to represent them.

 *RightToAsk* lets citizens[^1] suggest and vote on questions, which could be: